Learn more about COVID-19 in Saskatchewan:

 To qualify for nomination, you and your immediate family must be residing in Saskatchewan and you must meet the terms of your BPA, including:

-To ensure you maintain legal status in Canada, you're encouraged to have at least six months remaining on your TWP when you apply for nomination.
-You're responsible for maintaining your legal status in Canada in line with the Immigration and Refugee Protection Act (IRPA).
+To ensure you maintain legal status in Canada, you are encouraged to have at least six months remaining on your TWP when you apply for nomination.
+You are responsible for maintaining your legal status in Canada in line with the Immigration and Refugee Protection Act (IRPA).

-Once you've successfully completed all three steps above, you may apply for permanent residency.
+Once you've successfully completed the steps above, you may apply for permanent residency.
 To gain permanent residence status, you must apply to IRCC with your SINP nomination.

-IRCC considers your application after it receives the nomination certificate from the SINP, and is responsible for assessing each nominee's eligibility for Permanent Residence.
+IRCC is responsible for assessing each nominee's eligibility for Permanent Residence.
 It completes health, security and criminality reviews.
-It may also ask for any other information it thinks is needed, at any time during the application process.
-After all these reviews, if approved, IRCC will issue visas to you and your family members, as applicable.
+It may also ask for any other information it thinks is needed.
+If approved, IRCC will issue visas to you and your family members, as applicable.

 To have your personal information released to someone who is not your representative:

-Designated individuals will not receive copies of any correspondence from the SINP, but they can contact the SINP to receive information about your application, by emailing firstname.lastname@example.org.
+These individuals will not get copies of any correspondence from the SINP, but they can contact the SINP to get information about your application by emailing email@example.com.

 Initial Application Process: